AnitaKallur/Hangman/README.md

 # Hangman
 This is a Python script of the classic game "Hangman".
-It picks any random word from the wordlist we have created and displays it in a row of dashes.
+It picks any random word from the wordlist that we have created and displays it in a row of dashes.
 If the player guesses a correct letter in the word, the script writes it in its correct position.
 You can easily customize the game by changing variables.
 # How to play